liferay/liferay-docs/developer/frameworks/articles/configuration/05-reading-configurations-configuration-provider.markdown

 `getPortletInstanceConfiguration()`
 : Used to obtain the configuration for a specific portlet instance.
-Most often you should not be using this directly and use the convenience method in `PortletDisplay` instead as shown below.
+Most often you should not be using this directly.
+Use the convenience method in `PortletDisplay` instead as shown below.

 `getSystemConfiguration`